 The Woodleigh Mall, directly connected to Woodleigh MRT Station, is home to a slew of hip dining spots, including Surrey Hills Grocer.
 This North-East outlet offers Australian-famous Pancake Parlour stacks, including the Classic Stack ($22++): fluffy pancakes served with vanilla creme Chantilly, whipped butter, and maple syrup.
 Each week, the pancake mix is flown in fresh from Melbourne.

-Their Pork Belly Benny ($28++), which stars a massive slab of sous-vide, then deep-fried, pork belly, is another must-try.
+Their Pork Belly Benny ($28++), which stars a massive slab of sous-vide, and then deep-fried, pork belly, is another must-try.
 If you want something even heartier, go for the Lava Wagyu Burger ($32++): brioche buns sandwiching a thick Wagyu beef patty, drenched in a skillet of melted cheese.

 Read our Surrey Hills Grocer review.